ZahidHasan/zahidhasan.github.io/_posts/2025-12-25-group-policy-registry.md

 date: 2025-12-25
 categories: [Tutorial, Tweak]
 tags: [group policy, registry, powershell, .reg file]
-image: /assets/img/2025-12-25/group-policy-registry.jpg
+image: /assets/img/registry/group-policy-vs-registry-editor.jpg
 ---

+This image is taken from [Link](https://fossbytes.com/group-policy-editor-install-windows-10-home/)

-## 📜 Group Policy vs ⚙️ Registry
+## 📜 Group Policy vs 💻 Registry

 whenever we face some problems we search in the internet and probably found solution that involve editing particular group policy or changing registry values.
 Some times we found easy method .reg file just double clicking on it and problem solved or powershell command that we blindly execute to solve the problem.